Seb105/Arma-TerrainLib/readme.md

     _smoothPower - How strong the smoothing mode is applied.
 Numbers less than 1 will result in odd behaviour.
 Default 2.
 Leave it as 2.
         [NUMBER]

+Returns:
+    False if not the server, or _positionsAndHeights that were actually set in-game after any event handlers [BOOL, ARRAY]

 Example:
 */
 [[player, 25], -15, true, 1, 2, 2] call TerrainLib_fnc_addTerrainHeight